NWChemEx/.github/docs/source/design/ui_design.rst

     thresh: float = 1e-10, module_manager: PlugingPlay.ModuleManager = None,
     options: Union[Dict, dataclass] = None, **kwargs) -> float:

-In this function, the only required argument is ``molecule``, which can either be a Python ``string`` or a ``chemist.Molecule`` object.
-Optional ``basis`` argument can either be a a Python ``string`` or a ``simde.type.ao_space``, with the minimal basis set "sto-3g" chosen as the default value.
-Additional SCF related options are also explicitly defined in the function with reasonable default values. ``module_manager`` option is reserved for power users, who would like to provide an existing module_manager object.
-While the number of options are limited for SCF, for correlated methods more options may need to be defined on top of SCF options.
-One solution to avoid a long list of arguments is to provide additional options through ``**kwargs`` option at the end.
+In this function, the only required arguments are ``molecule``, which can either be a Python ``string`` or a ``chemist.Molecule`` object and ``basis``, which can either be a a Python ``string`` or a ``simde.type.ao_space``.
+Additional SCF related options are also explicitly defined in the function with reasonable default values.
+While the number of options are limited for SCF, for correlated methods more options may need to be defined on top of the SCF related options.
+One solution to avoid a long list of arguments is to provide additional options through ``**kwargs`` argument at the end.
 However, this would require users to know the correct keywords.
-To help our users to figure out the available keywords, we also provide the ``options`` argument, which is a Python dataclass holding all the possible options with reasonable default values.
-Our users can grab this data structure and figure out the available options and their default values and modify them as they wish.
+To help our users to figure out the available keywords, we also provide the ``options`` argument, which is an object that holds all the possible options with reasonable default values.
+Our users can grab this object and figure out the available options and their default values and modify them as they wish.
 With ``options`` set explicitly, users can also call a more general ``nwx.calculate_energy`` function, where the method is specified as an option.

 .. code-block:: python

     import nwchemex as nwx
-    options = nwx.get_options()
-    options.basis = 'sto-3g'
-    options.method = 'scf'
-    options.scf_max_iterations = 15
-    options.scf_thresh = 1e-10
-    options.int_thresh = 1e-12
     energy = nwx.calculate_energy(molecule = 'H 0.
 0. 0. \n H 0.
+0. 1.', method
-0. 1.', options = options)
+    = 'scf', basis = 'sto-3g', options = options)